Rep. Antonio Won Pat

-Guam is a territory of the United States.
-Because it is not a state, it has no senators or representatives in Congress.
-Instead it sends a delegate to the House of Representatives with essentially no voting privileges.
-Delegates have a marginal role in Congress and their constituents are not represented in Congress in the same manner as most citizens.
+Because Guam is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Won Pat can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
+Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

-Each dot in the chart below was a member of the House of Representatives in 1984.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Won Pat is shown as a purple triangle. (analysis methodology)
+Won Pat is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1984 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Won Pat sponsored bills primarily in these issue areas:

 Recently Introduced Bills